-Loading and unloading requires all your concentration.
-Don't take your eyes off what is happening outside the bus.
+Loading and unloading requires allyour concentration.
+Do not take your eyes off what is happening outside the bus.

 If there is a behavior problem on the bus, wait until the students unloading are safely off the bus and have moved away.
 If necessary, pull the bus over to handle the problem.